You’ve got a great voice – but, in order to get work, other people need to know about it!

 One of the most cost-effective solutions for marketing is social media, but even that needs to be done strategically.
 You can also use other low cost methods to market, like newsletters to keep your clients informed and keep your service in the forefront of their minds.

-Cold calling can also be a part of obtaining business.
-International voice actor Brian Thon has some interesting recommendations for how to launch a voice acting career, including tips for cold calling.
+International voice actor Brian Thon has some interesting recommendations for how to launch a voice acting career, including tips on getting new clients.

 Marketing to New Clients Should Decrease as Time Goes on